mlevrais/LOG8100_WebGoat/README.md

 #### Requirements:

-- Before configuring the cluster, you need to register an application on Azure and obtain a secret so that Terraform can automate the creation of the cluster on your behalf.
+- Before configuring the cluster, you need to register an application on Google Console.
-- Azure CLI version 2.30.0 or higher

-Then, in your terminal, go to the `terraform` directory
+- Then you need to install Google Cloud SDK, and set up the project.
+The following command configures Google Cloud SDK to point to the project.

 ```
-cd ./terraform
+gcloud config set project ${{ secrets.PROJECT_ID }}
+gcloud components install gke-gcloud-auth-plugin
+gcloud container clusters get-credentials ${{ secrets.GKE_CLUSTER }} --region=${{ secrets.GKE_REGION }}
 ```

-**Optional** In `variables.tfvars`, set:
+Then, in your terminal, go to the `terraform/gke` directory

 ```
-appId = "<YOUR APP ID>"
-password = "<YOUR APP SECRET>"
+cd ./terraform/gke
 ```

 If you are running Terraform for the first time, intialize Terraform: